-On February 27, 2018, the District entered into a Facilities Funding and Acquisition Agreement with Cimarron Development Company ("CDC") (the "CDC FFAA").
-Per the CDC FFAA, CDC agrees to advance up to \$226,986,000 to the District in fiscal years 2018 through 2048 in order that the District may construct certain public infrastructure, as more particularly described therein.
+On February 27, 2018, the District entered into a Facilities Funding and Acquisition Agreement with Cimarron Development Company ("CDC") (the "CDC FFAA"), as amended effective August 5,2020.
+Per the CDC FFAA, CDC agrees to advance up to \$133,730,000 to the District in fiscal years 2018 through 2048 in order that the District may construct certain public infrastructure, as more particularly described therein.
 The District agrees to make payment of advances under the CDC FFAA in accordance with the 2010B Subordinate Note.
 Interest will accrue under the CDC FFAA at the rate of 8% per annum, as is more particularly described therein.